Chinese Communist Party: Lower-level organizations

-Funding

-The funding of all CCP organizations mainly comes from state fiscal revenue.
-Data for the proportion of total CCP organizations' expenditures in total China fiscal revenue is unavailable.
+As of 2025, there are 5.431 million grassroots Party organizations.
+There were 3,202 CCP committees all levels across China, including 31 province-level committees, 396 prefecture-level committees, and 2,775 county-level committees.
+There were additionally committees covering 9,158 subdistricts, 30,000 townships, 124,000 communities, and 484,000 administrative villages, with a coverage rate exceeding 99.9%.
+There were 809,000 party organizations in government agencies, 1,017,000 in public institutions, 1,692,000 in enterprises, and 201,000 in social organizations across China.

 Members

 "It is my will to join the Communist Party of China, uphold the Party's program, observe the provisions of the Party constitution, fulfill a Party member's duties, carry out the Party's decisions, strictly observe Party discipline, guard Party secrets, be loyal to the Party, work hard, fight for communism throughout my life, be ready at all times to sacrifice my all for the Party and the people, and never betray the Party."